Derivative Instruments & Hedging Activities

 Interest Rate Swap Contracts

 The Company has entered into interest rate swap transactions to hedge the variable interest rate payments on its credit facilities.
-In connection with these transactions, the Company pays interest based upon a fixed rate as agreed upon with the respective counterparties and receives variable rate interest payments based on the one-month LIBOR.
+In connection with the transactions, the Company pays interest based upon a fixed rate as agreed upon with the respective counterparties and receives variable rate interest payments.
 The interest rate swaps are designated as hedging instruments and are accounted for as cash flow hedges.
-The aggregate notional amount of the swaps was $195,000 as of July 3, 2021.
-The notional amount decreases periodically through the dates of expiration in April 2023 and October 2025.
+The aggregate notional amount of the remaining swaps was $220.0 as of July 1, 2023.
+The notional amount decreases periodically through the dates of expiration in and .
 The contracts are settled with the respective counterparties on a net basis at each settlement date.